readium/readium-lcp-server/README.md

 Executables
 ===========

-# [lcpencrypt]

-encrypts epub file
+# [lcpencrypt]   (todo : wiki ? reference to google doc ? )

+Allows to encrypt an epub file (on a different server) that can be added to the lcpserver

 # [lcpserver]

+* encrypts & adds content,
-add content, creates licenses, list licenses
+* creates licenses,
+* lists content
+* lists licenses

 # [lsdserver]